Skip to content

 iv) Legal Issues

-- Ms. Butler has testified on a number of occasions as an expert witness on workplace alcohol and drug policies and related matters.
+- Ms. Butler has testified on many occasions as an expert witness on workplace alcohol and drug policies and related matters.
 She has provided assistance to legal counsel on alcohol and drug policy issues in connection with case preparation, including arbitrations, human rights tribunals, and coroners inquests.

 v) Regulatory Compliance